top of page

 Then you will be able to test and approve what God’s will is—

-To renew our minds by the Word of God, as the verse says, helps us to discern the will of God.
-It fills our minds with Jesus.
-And helps us to have the mind of Christ.
+Renewing our minds by the Word of God helps us to discern the will of God.
+And filling our minds with Jesus helps us to develop the mind of Christ.

-Pondering Jesus leaves little room to ponder problems propagated by this pandemic.
-Or other lesser, earthly cares.
+Pondering Jesus leaves little room to ponder problems or other lesser, earthly cares.

 Prepare your minds by the Word this season.

-Read the Story again . . . and again.
+Read it again . . . and again.

 Read of the angel’s visitation, their grand announcement, their praise of God.